jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * The app will prompt you if you try to submit without answering all questions

 ---
+-->

-## Before we move on from the Canvas app ...
-"We know what you did/didn't do in Carmen."
+## Before we move on ... some tips for Carmen assignments and quizzes

-*hint hint, nudge nudge*
+*We know what you did or didn't do ... hint hint, nudge nudge*

 * Double-check if you actually submitted your an assignment, quiz, or discussion comment!
   * You can also confirm this on the Grades page
+* You can resume an unsubmitted quiz attempt as as long as time isn't up.
+Carmen will ask you to confirm if you try to submit with unanswered questions.
-* Unless you know what you're doing, don't completely turn off emails from Carmen
+* Unless you know what you're doing, don't completely turn off emails from Carmen.
+You might something important!
-  * If you miss a notification as a result, well ... whose fault is that?

 ---